 If you aren't sure how to extend your services, you can consider areas beyond your niche that you’re passionate about.
 You may then research extensively on them to know their requirements to tailor your services to suit them.
 Since you’d want to acquire diverse clients, why don’t you join networking events or utilize your existing network of family and friends?
 Your regular clients can refer you to people in another market.
 Therefore, you can leverage their recommendations.

 Your website increases your brand visibility and serves as your portfolio and digital forefront.
 Potential clients might likely view your website for more information before awarding a contract to you.
-Besides, it gives your business a more professional feel, builds your credibility, and differentiates you from your competition.
+Besides, it gives your business a more professional feel, and builds your credibility.
 Research by the Transaction Agency revealed that 81% of consumers visit a company's website before purchasing their products and services.
-Therefore, you should ensure that yours is functional and up to date with the current market trends.
+Therefore, you should ensure that yours is functional and up-to-date with the current market trends.

 You can review your website's visuals and written content to ascertain what areas need an upgrade and integrate analytics and tracking tools to monitor its traffic.
-It's also prudent to examine your competitor's website to determine whether you're missing important content or information.
+It's also recommended to examine other websites of businesses similar to yours to determine whether you're missing important content or information.
 Clients love reviews, so you should include them, along with your achievements and work activities.

 You may also add practical multimedia elements and optimize your website's SEO to drive more traffic and increase sales leads.
 Fortunately, credible website developers like Cobiro can effectively upgrade your website for maximum consumer experience.